 Very little is known about either Saruman or his brethren, the wizards.
 All that is known is that there were five of them, they came across the sea, and were originally from a spirit called Istari.

-There was one white wizard (Saruman), one grey (Gandalf), one brown (Radagast), and two blue wizards, whose names are never mentioned and who apparently never did anything of value.
+There was one white wizard (Saruman), one grey (Gandalf), one brown (Radagast), and two blue wizards, whose names are never mentioned.
+They went off into the East and were never heard from again.
 Saruman was their leader, and was wise, though it was suspected by many that Gandalf was wiser, and was simply pretending otherwise.

 The wizards came to fight Sauron, and were fit for the job.
 Unfortunately Saruman started getting greedy and soon allied with Sauron.
 But fearing complete destruction he hoped maybe to destroy Sauron first and rule in his place.